Generative AI Resources for Berkeley Law Faculty & Staff

 Generative AI is a form of artificial intelligence that uses multi-layer neural networks to generate novel content, including text, prose, computer code, images, and video.
 Generative AI tools that have been trained on massive amounts of text data to produce human-like text and answers, such as ChatGPT, are referred to as large language models (LLMs).

-The November 2022 public release of ChatGPT ushered in a new AI era that has been described as a Promethean moment and a “tipping point for AI”.
+The November 2022 public release of ChatGPT ushered in a new AI era that was described as a Promethean moment and a “tipping point for AI”.
 ChatGPT, which now has an estimated 100 million weekly users, set off a race among tech giants to jump in with similar technologies, including Bard and Duet AI (Google), CoPilot/Bing (Microsoft, powered by ChatGPT), Claude (Anthropic), Llama 2 (Meta), Grok (xAI), and Q (Amazon).
+For a retrospective of the first year of generative AI in the legal world, take a look at

 Generative AI in Higher Education